rzeronte/brakeza3d/WINDOWS_BUILD.md

 ### Install CLion + MinGW

 Not explanation is required for install Clion.
-Follow his installer instructions and go will get.
+Follow his installer instructions and you will get.
 MinGW only required decompress the previously downloaded file.

 Once MinGW had been decompressed, you need setup CMake toolchain in CLion